powderflask/cmsplugin-menus/README.rst

 The Menus plugins are a collection of pluggable menus for `Django CMS <http://www.django-cms.org/>`_.

-Currently plugin release is ALPHA.
+Current release is ALPHA.
 Some limited testing has been done.
 Please let me know if you use this module and how it works for you.

 Menu types include:

 * Custom Menu (Link Block): a re-usable, named block of links and/or snippets.
 Useful, for example, for a "Quick Links" block, or other block of links that will be re-used on multiple pages on the site.
-* Section Navigation Menu: display complete, hierarchical navigation (nested lists) for all nodes below a given "root" (any page on site - usually a section page with a child tree).
-Useful for adding custom custom navigation blocks.
+* Section Navigation Menu: display hierarchical navigation (nested lists) for all nodes below a given "root" (any page on site - usually a section page with a child tree).
+Useful for adding custom navigation blocks.
 * Sitemap: simply a complete hierarchical navigation (nested lists) of all pages on the site.

 Features